You're Not Broken. You're in the Dark Night of the Soul — Here's What That Means

 Signs You Are in the Dark Night of the Soul

-You are waiting for something you cannot name
+You’re waiting for something you can’t name.

 · · ·